-If you enroll in the Student Health Plan for the academic year and then decide to take a semester or term off by not enrolling in classes at least 3/4 time, but you don't lose your status as a continuing student, you'll be covered by the Away-from-Campus option of the Student Health Plan during that semester or term.
+If you enroll in the Student Health Plan for the academic year and then decide to take a semester or term off by not enrolling in classes at least 3/4 time, but you don't lose your status as a continuing student, you'll be covered by the Student Health Plan during that semester or term.
 (At Ensign College, you must pay your premium by the first day of class to maintain continuing student status under the Student Health Plan if you're not enrolled in any classes.)

-If you're enrolled in the Student Health Plan and you participate in a Study Abroad Program, an internship required by your department, or you travel as a member of a school performing group on tour, you'll be covered by the Away- from-Campus option of the Student Health Plan during that semester or term.
+If you're enrolled in the Student Health Plan and you participate in a Study Abroad Program, an internship required by your department, or you travel as a member of a school performing group on tour, you'll be covered by the Student Health Plan during that semester or term.